Travel Japan Info

 You can also get a SIM card at the airport, but it can be quite expensive.
 It’s often better to use Wi-Fi and a voice chat app (See WiFi section).

 Wi-Fi is a necessity to almost all travelers and in Japan, Wi-Fi is not too difficult to get and it is almost everywhere.
-You can use these Free apps, Japan Connected-free Wi-Fi or Travel Japan Wifi.
+You can use this Free app, Japan Connected-free Wi-Fi.

 But if you are traveling with family or friends, we suggest and provide Pocket WiFi Rental Services, as you can connect more than one device and you can have it delivered directly to your hotel.